Scrivener’s ARC, Lewis’s OHE, McCarthy and

 which underlie practice.
 On such courses it tends

-to be a mark of scholarship that teachers appreciate
+to be a mark of scholarship that teachers

 the development of ideas through successive

 stages of research, thinking, and experience.
-In this
+In

-third edition there is, indeed, constant reference to
+third edition there is, indeed, constant reference

 the literature.
-There is also excellent end matter to
+There is also excellent end matter

 each chapter, categorizing and detailing further